raphaelc0elh0/raphaelc0elh0/README.md

 # Hello World 👋

 I'm a web developer from Brazil, who loves business, and is currently open to work.
-I'm now making a carrer change, and I'm searching for an opportunity to enter the technology market as a fullstack (front or backend as well) junior developer.
-I'm also working at my own company [Hostel4Pets](https://github.com/hostel4pets), where I built our own ERP from scratch using ReactJs/Node.js stack.
-But, I'm willing to learn any stack if needed.
+I'm now making a carrer change, and I'm searching for an opportunity to enter the technology market as a fullstack developer.

 ##  📖 A litle bit of context